Monday to Friday : 11am - 8.00pm Saturdays ( Massage Therapy only ) : 11am - 5pm Sunday : Special Request Only

 Clinica Fiore uses the following products:

-Dermal fillers, also known as injectable fillers offer immediately obvious results that are much cheaper than surgical procedures.
-Dermal fillers are made from a number of different materials and the effects on wrinkles and lines range from temporary to permanent, depending on the type of injectable filler used.
+Dermal fillers, also known as injectable fillers offer immediately results that are more cost effective than surgical procedures.
+Dermal fillers are made of hyaluronic acid and the effects on wrinkles and lines are temporarily depending on the type of injectable filler used.
+Normally it ranges from 4 to 8 months.
 Dermal fillers are used to plump up fine lines, wrinkles, some scarring, and augment the lips by restoring volume and definition.
+Risks are minimum, but bruising and swelling is common for the first 7 to 10 days.

 Before treatment the skin is numbed with a cream containing a local anaesthetic.
 The filler is then applied via injections.
 The process should take about 30 minutes